KULeuven-Diepenbeek/osc-course/content/ch6-tasks/threads.md

 Before discussing how to communicate between threads however, we first look at how we can create threads in C.

-In the previous sections on processes, multiple processes could be created through the *fork* and *exec* functions.
+In the previous sections on processes, multiple processes could be created through the `fork` and `exec` functions.
 These function wrap the OS system-calls that are required to achieve this.
 Therefore, this comes intrinsically with the OS.

 Threads are of course also fully supported by the OS, but they typically require a more high-level API to easily work with.
 Most programming languages provide their own versions of these APIs, but they all internally call the OS-provided functionality.
-As we are working with Linux, we will be using the standard POSIX API library called Pthreads.
+As we are working with Linux, we will be using the standard POSIX API library called pthreads.

 ### Pthreads

-An example for creating a new pthread is given below.
+A simple example for creating a new pthread is given below:

 ```C
 #include <stdio.h>